-Oral bioavailability of the fosfomycin tromethamine salt is low (about 40%), and consequently, serum levels are low relative to the minimum inhibitory concentrations (MICs).
-For this reason, the drug is used to treat uncomplicated lower UTIs, not pyelonephritis.
+Oral bioavailability of the fosfomycin tromethamine salt is low (about 40%), and, consequently, serum levels are low relative to the minimum inhibitory concentrations (MICs).
+For this reason, the drug is used to treat uncomplicated lower urinary tract infections, not pyelonephritis.

+Fosfomycin does not bind to plasma proteins and distributes widely into tissues.
 Fosfomycin is excreted in urine mainly by glomerular filtration without biotransformation.
-After oral dosing, urinary levels exceed the MICs of susceptible pathogens for over 24 h.
+After oral dosing, urinary levels exceed the MICs of susceptible pathogens for over 24 hours.

 Fosfomycin has a broad spectrum of activity against both gram-positive and gram-negative organisms, including many antibiotic-resistant organisms such as